Key Takeaways

 While reefer containers are more expensive due to their cooling technology, they prevent spoilage and ensure cargo integrity.
 Dry containers are cost-effective and durable, making them ideal for bulk shipping of non-perishable goods.
 Choosing the right container depends on your cargo’s temperature sensitivity and shipping needs.

 The shipping container is arguably one of the 20th century’s most revolutionary modular products.
-Currently, shipping containers continue to transform the world’s economy by facilitating inter-continental transportation of high-value products.
+Currently, shipping containers continue to transform the world’s economy by facilitating the inter-continental transportation of high-value products.
 These include electronic equipment, perishable food products, and even pharmaceuticals.

 Generally, there are two main types of shipping containers that underpin global transportation, dry containers and reefer containers.